samuel/go-thrift/README.md

 ### One-way requests

+#### Client

-One-way request support needs to be enabled on the RPC codec explicitely.
+One-way request support needs to be enabled on the RPC codec explicitly.
 The reason they're not allowed by default is because the Go RPC package doesn't actually support one-way requests.
 To get around this requires a rather janky hack of using channels to track pending requests in the codec and faking responses.

+#### Server

+One-way requests aren't yet implemented on the server side.

 Parser & Code Generator
 -----------------------